Fulgencio R. Moreno: Public service

 He was a historical researcher of authority.
 In 1910, in times of government of the Liberal Party, the president Manuel Gondra required his services because of a limit problem with Bolivia.
 He represented the country in the negotiations with Ricardo Mujía (representative from Bolivia).
-He was diplomatic representative from Paraguay before the governments of Bolivia, Perú and Chile.
+He was diplomatic representative from Paraguay before the governments of Bolivia, Peru and Chile.

-His work
+Work

 Carlos Zubizarreta describes him as a meticulous and sparkling writer.
 With funny and ironic verses, he knew how to find inspiration in the Native-American traditions.
 He used the satire very creatively: when he was secretary in the Post Office, he used to ask for salary increases in verses with funny twists, something that he repeated sometimes when he was a diplomatic too.

 The poet revealed in his poems the influence of the social and physical environment in which he grew up.
 He identified with the popular culture and learned the secrets of the city, in his writing is present the collective emotion of the people and the image of the Guaraní land.

-Given his knowledge in financial matters, for Moreno, the economy was also present in his writing, he wrote many monographs about it, one of them was “La cuestión monetaria en el Paraguay” (The financial matter in Paraguay), published in 1902.
+Given his knowledge in financial matters, for Moreno, the economy was also present in his writing, he wrote many monographs about it, one of them was "La cuestión monetaria en el Paraguay" (The financial matter in Paraguay), published in 1902.
 In it, he made an analysis of the productive balance and the consequences of the national currency’s devaluation.